Data scientist is called "the sexiest job of the Century" by Harvard Business Review.

 Aim of the Course:

-The aim of the course is to provide a basic but comprehensive introduction to data mining.
-By the end of the course students will be able to choose the right algorithms for data science problems to build, implement and evaluate data mining models.
+The aim of the course is to provide a comprehensive introduction to data science with a focus on machine learning.
+By the end of the course, students will be able to choose the right algorithms for data science problems to build, implement and evaluate machine learning models.

 Method of instruction:

-Pang-Ning Tan, Michael Steinbach, Vipin Kumar: Introduction to Data Mining, Addison-Wesley, 2006.
+Tan, Pang-Ning, Michael Steinbach, and Vipin Kumar.
+Introduction to data mining.
+2005.